gorango/flowcraft/docs/guide/visualizing-workflows.md

 ```

 When this syntax is rendered by a tool that supports Mermaid (like this documentation site, GitHub markdown, or the Mermaid Live Editor), you get a clear visual representation of your workflow:

+This is particularly useful for building workflow editors, debuggers, or any application that needs to display workflows in a user-friendly graph format.

 ```mermaid
 flowchart TD